bitwiseworks/uni.pdr/src/de/readme.txt

 _______________

 The eCS (OS/2) Universal Port Driver (UNI.PDR) redirects the datastream from a printer port to a program.
+It has been tested to work with

+  - ePDF.exe
+  - smbspool.exe

-It has been tested to work with ePDF successfully, but should work with any program being capable to accept a file as an argument on the commandline.
+successfully, but should work with any program being capable to accept a file as an argument on the commandline.

 uni.pdr is (like smb.pdr and cups.pdr) based upon Serge Starcks lpr32.pdr.
-Unlike the above 2 pdrs, which have the program to service hardcoded into the driver, both program and parameters may be configured individually in uni.pdr.
+Unlike the above 2 pdrs, which have the program to service hardcoded into the driver, uni.pdr allows program, parameters and working directory to be configured individually.

 When configuring the parameter field, make sure to have the %file% token on the commandline as a placeholder where the pdr will put the real filename